ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==15 - --== I almost didn't sleep and just played Roblox until 3 AM.
 Then I fell asleep playing Roblox, woke up playing Roblox.
 Went to my nephews' birthday at McDonald's for a short whil (still playing Roblox) then went home and played Roblox with Chai and my siblings.
 We had a really nice dinner, too, that mom cooked.

 ==16 - --== Submitted my pre-employment documents at Foundever, then played Roblox with Chai and my siblings until evening.
 I arranged my closet by 7 PM then did the mock call around 11 PM.

+==17 - --== First day of work a Foundever.
+A lot happened but I managed to survive the day.
+The entire time I'm talking to Chai during breaks and I remained alone for the majority of the time at work.
+Being nonchalant worked.
+The class was a bit boring and there were a lot of guys.

+==18 - --== A normal day at work but this time during lunch I joined my coworkers (but I didn't speak).
+I rode a MoveIt home again today and bought McDonald's for Chai and I (since I got my incentive/allowance).

+==20 - --== Chai and I's 10th monthsary.
+I bought her crinkles and muffin.
+It's my 4th day at work, still eating alone, and I'm the first one who did the mock call.
+I did fairly well.
+I immediately went home afterwards and played ROBLOX with my siblings and my girlfriend.

+==22 - 00:57== It's such a long day.
+I started the day with Chai disappointed in me because I posted a video of us together and she didn't like her image.
+I went to work through a MoveIt ride because I was running a bit late.
+The training was filled with discussion for almost the entire day and I still eat alone but I talked to a few trainees for a brief exchange of words.
+When it's the end of my shift, I had a hard time booking rides on several apps so I ate at Uncle John's first before trying again.
+Chai fell asleep, I bought her food from McDonald's, then I got home tired and sleepy.